David-Summers/Azure-Design/README.md

 <B>Current</B>

+<p>Update version 2.6 21/04/2020</p>

+<p>I noticed that the Cosmos DB Icon had broken from a previous update and while fixing that I ended up reviewing and updating 96 icons! – I extended my icon collection passed the Azure Portal as even some of those icons are out of date. </p>

+<B><I>Previous</I></B>

 <p>Update version 2.5 20/04/2020</p>

 <p> New Icons and several icon refreshers, fixed the drawing boxes that were fixed to square shapes and not adjustable.
 Added a new Line drawing tool with a nice glow “A_GlowLine-1” – I am toying with Dark mode designs and this new line format really makes a design jump off the page in my opinion.
 Below are 2 examples of the same reference architecture</p>